shuvijs/shuvijs.org/docs/guides/data-fetching.md

 }
 // Do not define and export modules that are unrelated to the loader.
 // highlight-next-line
-export const otherModule = "otherModule";
+// ❌ Wrong - Don't define and export modules that are unrelated to the loader. export const otherModule = "otherModule";
 ```